YetAnotherNotHacking/mersenne/README.md

-notice: some of this code was assited with claude when too many errors happened.
-Used claude 3.5 sonnet.

 # Mersenne Cache:
 Mersenne with cache to avoid filling memory, which makes the gnu arithmetic library even more useful.
 This is the best script in this repo for launching it and leaving for a while, unless of course you